creepystefan/realdashesphome/readme.md

-# ESPHome - Realdash CAN (Arduino)
+# ESPHome - Realdash CAN

+# NOT WORKING AT THE MOMENT

 * connect only over USB/JTAG possible at moment
-* Same example as original Realdash-Can Arduino

 https://github.com/paleppp/2SerialToRealdashCAN/tree/main/src